 - Why the heck don’t we eat even more lentils and other pulses?
 If we are truly serious about food sustainability let’s eat more of these affordable, nutritious legumes from our home country – the world’s largest EXPORTER of pulses!

 - Farmers follow strict federal laws for humane animal treatment.
-A Canadian farmer is not keeping you out of his or her egg operation housing 60,000 hens because anything controversial is going on, but rather for strict biosecurity to protect the chickens.
+A Canadian farmer is not keeping you out of his or her egg operation housing 60,000 hens in an extra large chicken coop, because anything controversial is going on, but rather for strict biosecurity to protect the chickens.
 Farmers are as shocked and enraged as everyone else, if not more so, when situations of animal cruelty happen.
 I chatted with passionate, professional egg farmers who are considering taking on the expense of having large viewing windows and video cameras in the next barns they build to reassure consumers.
 These kind of measures becoming standard will increase egg prices.
 (I don’t require a web cam on my dentist’s office or other professional I trust.)

 - Farmers are the original active environmentalists.
 Their livelihood depends on healthy soil, water and air to grow crops and raise livestock.
 We met sixth generation farmers, farmers whose healthy 87 and 91 year old parents still live and work on the farm, rugged male farmers who tear up when talking about the damage misinformation is doing to food security in Canada, strong, young female farmers who wrangle cattle and much more.
 The common thread: a deep commitment to the environment, passion, hard work ethic and a safe, healthy food supply for all.
 We were humbled when the combine drivers actually stopped during active harvest to talk to us (VERY expensive to their operation to do so) and saddened to hear farmers say that MISINFORMATION IS MORE OF A THREAT and worry to today’s farmers than crop-destruction from pests or the weather conditions.
 Crazy and very disturbing.
 We should all be concerned about that.